ucla-brain/image-preprocessing-pipeline/LsDeconvolveMultiGPU/README.md

 Note: If you do not restart MATLAB, some MATLAB files remain open on GPU memory.
     You may check it with nvidia-smi command.

-After the program has finished, the deconvolved images can be found in an automatically generated subfolder of input folder named "deconvolved".
+After the program has finished, the results will be saved in a subfolder of input folder named "deconvolved".

 ********************************************************